 Cat’s eyes on the road are one of the most useful safety devices in preventing road traffic accidents.
 Cat’s eyes define the road lanes in the dark and they can prevent cars from drifting into other lanes and causing crashes with other vehicles.
 Road markings can help significantly when driving at night, so be aware of the markings and use them to help you negotiate the course of a road.

-If you have been involved in a road traffic accident which you believe was the fault of another party, whether it was caused by speeding or some other form of negligence, call our accident compensation lawyers on 0800 0891 331 for free and no-obligation advice and information regarding your possible entitlement to compensation.
+If you have been involved in a road traffic accident which you believe was the fault of another party, whether it was caused by speeding or some other form of negligence, call our accident compensation lawyers for free and no-obligation advice and information regarding your possible entitlement to compensation.

 Our No Win No Fee policy means that we take care of the financial burden of legal action at an already stressful time for clients; you never have to pay unless your case is a success.